ConorOBrien-Foxx/Pyramid-Scheme/README.md

 Equivalent to `(A B C)` or `A(B, C)`.

+_Note: Pyramids are evaluated depth-first; it is possible for certain Pyramids to be evaluated twice this way.
+See the third example for more info._

 That's the Crux of the language!
 Next, we'll learn about the commands available to the language.

 ## Commands